Au cœur du stade: Commercial performance

-In Francophone countries Au cœur du stade was certified double platinum in France, platinum in Belgium and Switzerland, and gold in Canada.
+Au cœur du stade achieved significant commercial success across Francophone markets.
+In France, it was certified double platinum by the SNEP for shipments exceeding 600,000 copies, reflecting Dion's continued commercial strength in the country following S'il suffisait d'aimer.
+The album also performed strongly in Belgium and Switzerland, earning platinum certifications in both markets, and was certified gold in Canada.

-Au cœur du stade peaked at number one for four weeks in Switzerland, for two weeks in France and one week in Belgium Wallonia and Quebec.
-In Belgium Flanders it peaked at number three, and in Canada at number 15.
-The album charted also inside top 40 in non-Francophone countries, including number 18 in Austria, number 23 in the Netherlands, and number 37 in Germany and Hungary.
-On the European Top 100 Albums, Au cœur du stade peaked at number nine.
+In terms of chart performance, Au cœur du stade reached number one for four weeks in Switzerland, two weeks in France, and one week in both Belgium's Wallonia and Quebec.
+In Belgium's Flanders, it peaked at number three, and in Canada it reached number 15.

+Outside Francophone regions, the album entered the top 40 in several European countries, reaching number 18 in Austria, number 23 in the Netherlands, and number 37 in both Germany and Hungary.
+On the European Top 100 Albums chart, Au cœur du stade peaked at number nine.